 Director Quentin Tarantino is, in a few ways, similar to director Stanley Kubrick (director of “The Shining,” “2001: A Space Odyssey” and “Full Metal Jacket”).
-Both have a limited filmography with Kubrick at 13 films and Tarantino at nine and all of their movies are meticulously crafted and are treasures of cinema with both directors creating some of the greatest films of all time.
-Tarantino’s latest effort, “Once Upon A Time In Hollywood,” is among this year’s best and creates a fantastic narrative while also examining the nostalgia of Hollywood’s “Golden Age.”
+Both have a limited filmography, with Kubrick at 13 films and Tarantino at nine.
+All of their movies are meticulously crafted and are treasures of cinema with both directors creating some of the greatest films of all time.
+Tarantino’s latest effort, “Once Upon A Time In Hollywood,” is among this year’s best and creates a fantastic narrative, while also examining the nostalgia of Hollywood’s “Golden Age.”

-Leading the film’s ensemble cast is Leonardo DiCaprio playing television western actor Rick Dalton and Brad Pitt as Rick’s stuntman Cliff Booth.
+Leading the film’s ensemble cast is Leonardo DiCaprio, playing television western actor Rick Dalton, and Brad Pitt, as Rick’s stuntman Cliff Booth.
 Throughout the film, Dalton and Booth struggle to keep their careers afloat as Hollywood’s “Golden Age” comes to a close in 1969.
-As the film progresses the pair become connected to the infamous Manson family and Sharon Tate, played by Margot Robbie, an actress who is Dalton’s neighbor.
-As the year progresses to August, the pair of protagonists are caught in a night of terror, involving the Manson family that the pair will never forget.
+As the film progresses the pair becomes connected to the infamous Manson family and Sharon Tate, played by Margot Robbie, an actress who is Dalton’s neighbor.
+As the year progresses to August, the pair of protagonists are caught in a night of terror involving the Manson family that the pair will never forget.

 Robbie is remarkable as Sharon Tate and brings a level of purity that is associated with the late actress.
 Unfortunately, the character doesn’t do much that matters to the overall plot and many of her scenes, at times, feel like distractions from the main plot.
 However, none of these scenes, or the rest of the film, are unbearable and are actually entertaining and personal.
-The main purpose of Tate is to get the audience to know her before the terrible events of August 8, 1969 which involve the protagonists of the film.
+The main purpose of Tate is to get the audience to know her before the terrible events of Aug.
+8, 1969, which involves the protagonists of the film.

 “Once Upon A Time In Hollywood” is not a superhero film.
 Or a sequel.
 Or a spinoff.
 Or based on a book.
 It is entirely original and enthralls itself in both reality and fantasy.
 The film is a love letter to Hollywood in an age long gone.
 Like the film’s of the 60s, “Once Upon A Time In Hollywood” is not afraid to take risks or respond to the demands of studios.
 It is purely from Quentin Tarantino’s mind and is a fantastic piece of art from a talented man.
 This is a film that will make those skeptical of going to the theater fall in love with cinema all over again.